 I hummed and hahhed about booking this show because, deep down, gentle reader, I’m a little fed up of the trend to reinvent successful films as stage shows.
 The story’s already been told in one format – does it really need to be in another?
 I know there have been loads of great musicals as a result, but I’d really like to see something a bit more original.
 So at first I ignored it; then ATG tickets rang me up with an offer I couldn’t refuse, so I changed my mind.
 Yes, the decision to go was price-based.
-Still, the show sounded funny; and I’ve always got a lot of time for Robert Lindsay on stage.
+Still, the show sounded funny, it’s always a pleasure to return to the Savoy Theatre; and I’ve always got a lot of time for Robert Lindsay on stage.

 Well, I’m very glad that my inflexibility didn’t get the better of me, because Mrs Chrisparkle and I had an absolute whale of a time at this show.
 We had seen the film before – but it had been some time ago and we’d both forgotten it.
 Suffice to say, we knew that we enjoyed it, but not why.
 I remembered it contained a couple of dirty rotten scoundrels, but that’s no great achievement when the clue is in the title.
 So the plot unfolded to us as a new story, which was very satisfying as it has a delicious twist at the end that came as a complete surprise.